BarloNyk008/Processing-Code/README.md

-This is a project I created for a SCAD Programming class using Processing code.
-I designed an abstract wizard with an animated moon feature.
+These are 2 projects I created for a SCAD Programming class using Processing code.
+I designed an abstract wizard with an animated moon feature, and in another one I attempted to replicate Galaga.